 What to Check in Targeting and Audience Settings

-• Geographic Targeting: Assess whether the campaigns are targeting the appropriate geographical areas.
+- Geographic Targeting: Assess whether the campaigns are targeting the appropriate geographical areas.
 For B2B companies, especially those in services or distribution, targeting might need to be specific to regions where their prospects are located.
+PPC Geotargeting provides actionable insights on tailoring your ads to the right locations.

-• Audience Segmentation and List Usage: Review how well segmented your audience lists are.
+- Audience Segmentation and List Usage: Review how well segmented your audience lists are.
 Effective segmentation can include creating separate lists for different stages of the sales funnel, such as prospects, leads, and existing customers.
 Utilizing retargeting lists to show ads to users who have visited your website but haven’t converted can also be highly effective.
+Use audience personas to define these segments better—Creating PPC Ad Personas to Boost Campaign Performance provides step-by-step guidance.

 What to Look for in Targeting and Audience Settings